SIC-POVMs from Stark units: Prime dimensions n^2+3: Introduction

-where $D$ is the square-free part of $(d-3)(d+1)$ and $d$ is the dimension \cite{AYAZ}.
-Moreover every dimension holds a \emph{ray class} SIC that can be constructed using the {\it ray class field} over $K$ with finite \emph{modulus} $d$ (or $2d$ if $d$ is even) \cite{AFMY, AFMYpop}.
+where $D$ is the square-free part of $(d-3)(d+1)$, $d$ is the dimension, and an extension is called abelian if its Galois group is abelian.
+Moreover every dimension holds a \emph{ray class} SIC that can be constructed using a {\it ray class field} over $K$ where the finite \emph{modulus} is $d$ (or $2d$ if $d$ is even) \cite{AFMY, AFMYpop}.
 The minimal modulus defining a particular field extension is the \emph{conductor} of the extension.
-A major achievement of mathematics in the first half of the twentieth-century was to classify all ray class fields.
+A major achievement of mathematics in the first half of the twentieth-century was to classify all abelian extensions of number fields as subfields of so-called ray class fields.
 The Stark conjectures imply (among other things) that there exists an analytic function from which generators of these ray class fields can be obtained \cite{stark3, stark4}.
 These generators are known as Stark units.
 Proving this conjecture would solve an instance of Hilbert's 12th problem \cite{Hilbert}.

-That Stark units can be used to construct SICs, at least in certain cases, is a more recent insight \cite{Kopp}.
+That Stark units can be used to construct SICs, at least in certain cases, is a more recent insight due to Kopp \cite{Kopp}: indeed, number theorists may be interested in a geometrical problem in which Stark units play a role.
+To the best of our knowledge, this is the first instance in which complex Stark units appear as the solutions of a problem which \emph{prima facie} has nothing to do with number theory.

-Number theorists may be interested in a geometrical problem in which Stark units play a role.
-Readers who are not number theorists may find it helpful if we describe the familiar roots of unity in similar terms.
+Readers who are not number theorists may find it helpful if we describe the ordinary roots of unity in similar terms.
 The $n$th roots of unity are in fact generators of the \emph{cyclotomic} number fields of modulus $n$, and by the celebrated Kronecker--Weber theorem these number fields house all the abelian extensions of the rational number field.
-It turns out that the cyclotomic fields $\mathbb{Q}(e^{\frac{i\pi}{d}})$ are subfields of the ray class fields mentioned in the previous paragraph \cite{AFMY}.
+It turns out that the cyclotomic fields $\mathbb{Q}(e^{\frac{i\pi}{d}})$ are subfields of the particular ray class fields mentioned in the previous paragraph \cite{AFMY}.
 Roots of unity are needed in the geometrical problem of dividing the circle into $n$ equal parts.
-They are needed in the SIC problem too, because roots of unity are used in the representation of the Weyl--Heisenberg group, and this is the group that generates the SICs we are interested in.
+They are needed in the SIC problem too, because roots of unity are used in the representation of the Weyl--Heisenberg group, which plays a central role in constructing SICs.